TunayAdaKaracan/foxic/README.md

 Foxic is a simple library with purpose of simplifying process of handling commands and components.

-- Type some Markdown on the left
+- Not overkill
-- See HTML in the right
+- User friendly
-- ✨Magic ✨
+- Non-limiting

 ## Features